ErpNetDocs/tech/concepts/multi-language.md

 When users enter data, they enter it using their current language setting.
 If the user does not enter the latin translation, the system automatically generates one, based on transliteration.

-## The role of the Default language of the instance
+## Default Language Configuration

-The base's language is crucial for its being and functioning, from day ONE.
-It is called "Default language" and this is the language from and to which all translations are executed.
-Once set it is strictly not advisable to be changed.
+The default language is fundamental to the system's operation from day one.
+It serves as the base language from which all translations are derived and to which they are returned.
+Once the default language is set, it is strongly recommended not to change it.

-The switch is a configuration option called "Default language"  - _Defines the default language of multilanguage fields.
-For example: en - English, bg - Bulgarian._
+This setting is configured via the “Default language” option, which defines the default language for multilingual fields.
+For example: en – English bg – Bulgarian

-Can be found in:
- - Dektop  - Settings/Tools/Setup/Configurations
- - WEB client - System/Configurations/Setup/Config
+_You can find the configuration here:_
+- Desktop Client: Settings > Tools > Setup > Configurations
+- Web Client: System > Configurations > Setup > Config

 > [!WARNING]
 >
-> Due to the way Multilanguage strings work - they do not keep track of the previous language - if you change the Default language of the instance at some point, all translations will be lost, all current strings become invalid.<br>
+> Due to the architecture of multilingual strings, the system does not keep track of previous language values.
+If you change the default language after it has been initially set:
+> - All existing translations will be lost
+> - Current string values will become invalid
+> - The instance will require complete retranslation of all fields.